 But because this sell order was so huge, it created a domino reaction all the way down the order book.
 As each margin position was forced to liquidate, it ate up all the buy orders, which sent the price down further more triggering more liquidation orders — all the way to $0.10!

 This flash crash created a big controversy in the crypto world.
-All the investors that got liquidated were taking out their frustration on online forums.
+Investors who were liquidated took out their frustration on online forums.

-Three days later, GDAX released an official statement clearing suspicion of any foul play and stood by their trading engine, which they believe worked as intended during the event.
+Three days later, Coinbase Pro released an official statement clearing suspicion of any foul play and stood by their trading engine, which they believe worked as intended during the event.
 Approximately 800 stop loss orders were liquidated in the process.

-In the aftermath of flash crash, GDAX released a second update on their blog, ensuring that they would compensate those who directly got affected as a result of the rapid price movement.
+In the aftermath of flash crash, Coinbase Pro released a second update on their blog, ensuring that they would compensate those who directly got affected as a result of the rapid price movement.

 They credited their customers’ accounts who had stop losses executed from their own pocket, and also honored all buy orders that were filled — an estimated loss of $9.47 million.

-This event really took a lot of people by surprise.
-No one really expected GDAX to return back the losses that occurred without any fault of their own.
-Just goes to show at what length the exchange went to keep its customers satisfied.
+This event really took many people by surprise, as very few expected Coinbase Pro to return losses that occurred without any fault of their own.
+This was an excellent example of length that Coinbase Pro may go to, in order to keep its customers satisfied.

-It is clear that GDAX is designed to cater to more professional traders.
-Anyone looking to just buy and sell Bitcoin and Ethereum can easily use either Coinbase or GDAX.
-Those who want convenience can opt for Coinbase, but traders who are looking for more sophisticated trading must turn to GDAX.
+It is clear that Coinbase Pro is designed to cater to more professional traders.
+Anyone looking to just buy and sell Bitcoin and Ethereum can easily use either Coinbase or Coinbase Pro.
+Those who prefer convenience can opt for Coinbase, however traders who are looking for a more sophisticated trading experience must turn to Coinbase Pro.

 It is good to see both the exchanges exist focusing of different markets.
-GDAX is popular among traders for its low fees, offering 0% maker fees and taker fees starting at 0.25%.
+Coinbase Pro is popular among traders for its lower fees, offering .50% maker fees and taker fees.